Davis Open Access Book Fund

 Funding for Open Access Monographs

-The fund is open to current UC Davis Academic Senate faculty and Academic Federation members.
-Eligible individuals are limited to one grant.
+The Davis Open Access Book Fund was open to current UC Davis Academic Senate faculty and Academic Federation members.
+Eligible individuals were limited to one grant.

 - Published by a press that participated in the TOME initiative (see the list of participating publishers);